 We trekked upstairs again, this time to the Men’s Bedroom.
 The prayer stool was made with intarsia, wooden with wood decoration.
 Paintings with religious themes also adorned the room.
 Plants made the room come alive.
 In the Men’s Changing Room there were small paintings of Italian towns on the walls.
 The chandelier hailed from the Empire period.
 The Hunting Salon was dominated by a polar bear rug.
 I noticed the animal’s sharp teeth.
-That is an animal I certainly would not want to come face-to-face with.
 A white tiled stove boasted white ornamentation with two female figures on its sides.
 Oriental chairs also made up the space.
 The furniture was Baroque and pseudo-Baroque and included a Baroque bureau.

 The Big Dining Room featured a folding table that usually sat 24 guests during the Chotek’s days.
 The table was decorated with a green clover motif.
 Each chair had the coat-of-arms of the Chotek family with a crown on top.
 The rich wooden décor on the wooden sideboard got my attention.
 Ceramics and the Chotek coat-of-arms were displayed on the superb piece of wooden furniture.
 A Second Rococo mirror had a lavish gold frame with the coat-of-arms prominent at the top.
 The high walls were decorated with gilded wood, and an exquisite crystal chandelier hung from the ceiling.
 There was also a secret door.